Ninth Grade Luck

 About This Novel

-The new book "The Twin Swords of Technology Dropped from the Sky" has been released.
-Thirty thousand years ago, Confucianism and Taoism were born, and the emperor of the world established the Qi Luck Dynasty.
-Since then, martial arts have been able to continuously break through the limits and reach a state comparable to immortals, demons, and demons...
-This is a world where Confucianism, Taoism, and martial arts have emerged, and immortals, demons, and demons coexist.
+The new book "The Twin Swords of Technology Falling from the Sky at the Beginning" has been released Thirty thousand years ago, Confucianism and Taoism were born, and the human emperor established the Qi Luck Dynasty.
+Since then, martial arts has been able to continuously break through the limits, reaching a level comparable to immortals, demons, and demons...
+This is a world where Confucianism, Taoism, and martial arts rise, and immortals, demons, and demons coexist.

 What Readers Think